cotes2020/jekyll-theme-chirpy/_posts/2023-08-03-kubernetes-dashboard.md

   path: /assets/img/headers/k8s-dashboard.png
 ---

 Kubernetes dashboard is a web-based user interface.
 You can use Dashboard to deploy containerized applications to a Kubernetes cluster, troubleshoot your containerized application, and manage the cluster resources.
-You can use Dashboard to get an overview of applications running on your cluster, as well as for creating or modifying individual Kubernetes resources (such as Deployments, Jobs, DaemonSets, etc).
-For example, you can scale a Deployment, initiate a rolling update, restart a pod or deploy new applications using a deploy wizard.

-### Deploying the Dashboard UI
+### ⛩️ Deploying the Dashboard UI

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/v2.7.0/aio/deploy/recommended.yaml